Ayush0922/Autoencoder-in-Python/README.md

 # Autoencoder-in-Python
-An auto-encoder program in python , using numpy and keras
+An auto-encoder program in python , using numpy and keras , we have used the Fashion MNIST Data Set.